 Policy reference BW1

 Policy Category B. Operations, Resources and Compliance Related

 Name of policy Whistleblowing Policy

 Purpose of policy In line with the Public Interest Disclosure Act 1998, to have a policy that protects Staff from victimisation by their employer if they reveal any wrongdoing or malpractice, including those related to child protection and safeguarding.
 Such disclosures are popularly known as whistleblowing.

+Scope Sevenoaks School (senior school)

 Regulatory or legal requirement addressed by policy Public Interest Disclosure Act 1998

 Other policies referred to Grievance Procedure

 Policy owned by Deputy Head Staff

-Date effective from 30 November 2023
+Date effective from v.4.0 - approval on 135.25

+ratification 26.6.25

 Published on website Yes